Length orthospectrum of convex bodies on flat tori: Proofs of Theorems , , and

 \subsection{Continuation of generalized Epstein zeta functions}

-We now aim at proving Theorem~\ref{t:maintheo-Mellin}.
-Using the conventions of this paragraph, this amounts to studying the meromorphic properties of the \emph{generalized Epstein zeta function} defined in~\eqref{e:def-zeta-general}.
+We now aim at proving Theorem~\ref{t:maintheo-Mellin} and its generalization in the case of a general $\mathbf{v}(\theta)$.
+This amounts to studying the meromorphic properties of the \emph{generalized Epstein zeta function} defined in~\eqref{e:def-zeta-general}.
 As an application of Lemma~\ref{l:apriorigrowth}, it defines a holomorphic function on $\{\text{Re}(s)>d\}$ and we want to understand its possible extension beyond the threshold $\text{Re}(s)>d$.
 To that aim, the first step is to use Lemma~\ref{l:truncated-poincare} to interpret $\zeta_{\Sigma_1,\Sigma_2,T_0}(s)$ as the Mellin transform of a correlation function of appropriate currents, and then make use of Theorem~\ref{t:general-mellin}.